mvolkmann/NavigationStackDemo/README.md

 ## Deep Linking

-This supports navigation via a URL.
+This app supports navigation via a URL.

 To create a URL scheme: